-Jail administrators are concerned because the while the jail is not yet at capacity right now, the population swells during the summer months when more offenders are arrested.
+Sheriff Tom Dart is concerned because the while the jail is not yet at capacity right now, the Cook County jail population swells during the summer months when more offenders are arrested.

 The highest-ever number of prisoners was 11,000 in the year 2002.
 The overcrowding led to inmates sleeping on concrete floors and trading off sleeping times on beds.

 Conditions at the jail are under monitoring by federal authorities.
 In the past, conditions were so deplorable that a federal judge ordered the sheriff to improve conditions at the jail.
 Inmates filed a class action lawsuit in 1974 complaining that the overcrowding violated their civil rights.
 It resulted in an order called the Duran consent decree binding all parties.

 Inmates at the jail are held on bond set by judges in the Circuit Court of Cook County, or held on warrants from other jurisdictions while waiting for transport (eg, extradition).
 Defendants convicted of misdemeanors serve their sentences at the jail, but felony offenders serve theirs at the Illinois Department of Corrections.

 US District Court Judge Virginia Kendall oversees the consent decree and has ordered the sheriff and Circuit Court of Cook County Chief Judge Timothy Evans to file statements on reducing the population through electronic monitoring.